Molkobain/itop-extensions-documentation/molkobain-datacenter-view-extended/README.md

   * [Administration console](http://mbc.itop.molkobain.com/pages/UI.php?operation=details&class=Rack&id=15&c[menu]=SearchCIs&auth_user=admin&auth_pwd=admin#tabbedContent_0=8) (admin / admin)

 ## Licensing
-This extension is not open source and is bound by the license choose you purchased.There are several licenses available, see [https://www.molkobain.com/usage-licenses](https://www.molkobain.com/usage-licenses) for more information.
+This extension is not open source and is bound by the license choose you purchased.
+There are several licenses available, see [https://www.molkobain.com/usage-licenses](https://www.molkobain.com/usage-licenses) for more information.

 ## Third parties
 This extension embeds some third-party resources: